This website is intended for US Healthcare Professionals.

 Getting patients to transplant

-For patients with primary hemophagocytic lymphohistiocytosis (HLH), a successful hematopoietic stem cell transplantation (HSCT) is the ultimate goal.
-Meanwhile, keeping inflammatory symptoms under control with the proper treatment is crucial.1-3
+For patients with primary hemophagocytic lymphohistiocytosis (HLH), a successful hematopoietic stem cell transplantation (HSCT) is the only cure.
+Before HSCT can be performed, prompt and effective treatment is necessary to calm hyperinflammatory symptoms.1,2

 The treatment landscape